Tornadoes of 2015: September 15–16 (Europe)

-September 24
+September 24 (South Carolina)

 On the night of September 24, an isolated supercell thunderstorm produced a large, damaging, high-end EF2 tornado that struck Johns Island, South Carolina, causing major damage in the area.
 Numerous homes were damaged to varying degrees, a couple of which had roofs and exterior walls ripped off.
 A large swath of trees was also flattened, many of which landed on houses, cars, and roadways.

 October

-There were 57 tornadoes reported in the United States in October, of which 40 were confirmed.

 October 4 (China)

 On October 4, multiple tornadoes spawned by the outer bands of Typhoon Mujigae impacted the Guangdong region of China, killing 7 people and injuring over 223.
 Three confirmed tornadoes occurred in Guangdong Province, impacting areas in or around Foshan, Guangzhou, and Shanwei.
 The most well-documented tornado of the event was a large EF3 that caused severe damage in Foshan, and in surrounding suburbs as well.
 The Foshan tornado was caught on video from multiple angles as it moved through the city, surrounded by flying debris and occasional horizontal vortices.
 Several factories and metal warehouse buildings were completely destroyed by the tornado, and multiple large construction cranes were toppled over onto structures.
 Several large metal truss transmission towers were also twisted and collapsed.
 Homes and apartment buildings were badly damaged along the path, and many trees and power lines were downed.
 Four people were killed, and 89 others were injured in the Foshan area.
 The Foshan tornado was the most thoroughly studied and well-documented tornado in Chinese history at the time.
 A damaging tornado of unknown intensity also caused significant damage in the Guangzhou suburbs of Nancun and Shiqi, killing three people and injuring 134.
 Homes were reportedly ripped apart and vehicles were overturned along the path of this tornado.
 The Shanwei area tornado began as a waterspout before moving onto land, causing unspecified damage and no injuries or fatalities.
 The Canton Tower had to be evacuated during a blackout throughout the whole province during the storms.